umpirsky/badass/README.md

 Any badass pull request will be merged.

-Thanks to https://github.com/xDragonZ for our new logo.
+Thanks to https://github.com/xDragonZ for our new badass logo.
 ___
 ```
  __                   __